gitkraken/vscode-gitlens/README.md

 - Adds a *Show Last Opened Quick Pick* command (`gitlens.showLastQuickPick`) with a shortcut of `alt+-` to quickly get back to where you were when the last GitLens quick pick menu closed

-- Adds commands to open files, commits, branches, and the repository in the supported remote services, **BitBucket, GitHub, GitLab, and Visual Studio Team Services** or a [**user-defined** remote services](#custom-remotes-settings "Jump to Custom Remotes settings") &mdash; only available if a Git upstream service is configured in the repository
+- Adds commands to open files, commits, branches, and the repository in the supported remote services, **Bitbucket, GitHub, GitLab, and Visual Studio Team Services** or a [**user-defined** remote services](#custom-remotes-settings "Jump to Custom Remotes settings") &mdash; only available if a Git upstream service is configured in the repository
-  - Also supports [remote services with custom domains](#custom-remotes-settings "Jump to Custom Remotes settings"), such as **BitBucket, Bitbucket Server (previously called Stash), GitHub, GitHub Enterprise, GitLab**
+  - Also supports [remote services with custom domains](#custom-remotes-settings "Jump to Custom Remotes settings"), such as **Bitbucket, Bitbucket Server (previously called Stash), GitHub, GitHub Enterprise, GitLab**
   - *Open Branches in Remote* command (`gitlens.openBranchesInRemote`) &mdash; opens the branches in the supported remote service
   - *Open Branch in Remote* command (`gitlens.openBranchInRemote`) &mdash; opens the current branch commits in the supported remote service
   - *Open Commit in Remote* command (`gitlens.openCommitInRemote`) &mdash; opens the commit revision of the active line in the supported remote service